 GBS files may be downloaded from an online portal in an .xls format.
 Vendorlink requires a .xlsx format so the downloaded file must be converted manually

 Titles that include quote characters are offset by one column per quote character on the inventory position and sales files.
 These files need to be manually corrected, or VendorLink will remove the row during the cleansing process

+Gratis transactions are imported with the sales data

 NSB

-NSB’s Inventory Position file is also used to report Sales
+NSB’s Inventory Position file is also used to report sales and gratis

 PGC